LongyuYang/Concurrent-Lock-free-Skip-List/README.md

 The above test suite fixes the thread count to 16 and varies the data range from 2^4 to 2^19.

 ## Results
+- Below are performance results obtained on an 8-core 3.0 GHz Intel Core i7 processor.
 ![](./images/contention16.png)
 ![](./images/sc19.png)